 Katy Brown reports on August’s day of action to ‘Axe Drax’ as campaigners in Liverpool and across the North make the reasonable demand that trees be left in the ground.

-As we destroy nature, we ultimately destroy ourselves, as this poem by Dave Ward so eloquently demonstrates.
+As we destroy nature, we ultimately destroy ourselves, as this poem by David Greygoose so eloquently demonstrates.

 Dr Thomas Phillips introduces the Capitalocene, and Rojava’s model of ecologically conscious democratic confederalism.

 Colin Watts celebrates young climate strikers around the world.

 Nadia Baha writing from Vienna brings us up to date on the response in Austria to the Climate Emergency.